GoetteSebastian/sketch-multi-lingual-plugin/README.md

 ## Introduction
 - The Plugin allowes the user to create a multi lingual sketch document.
-- The text informations in the different languages can be loaded as .csv file after at any given time.
+- The text informations in the different languages can be loaded as .csv file at any given time.

 ## Usage
 ### Set document as multi lingual